mdkaifansari04/Task-Unity/README.md

 About the Project

-"Task Unity" is a cutting-edge task management and collaboration solution.
+*Task Unity* is a cutting-edge task management and collaboration solution.
 Our mission is simple: to enhance productivity and teamwork by simplifying task management and fostering transparent communication.

 Key Objectives